Return to Home Return to Overview Strategy Guide

 • Sulfuric Geyser - Always has higher priority and needs to be placed correctly.
 If you are supposed to do a double drop, and you just used Dispel and then got targeted by the sulfuric, just leave the shard on the ground, place the geyser, and tell the group that the shard will tick two or three times so they can play safe and heal accordingly.

-• Steam Prison - Place it so that it does not overlap any [Toxics Geysers] that you want to do, while also moving away from melee range such that the squad can still move around the boss.
+• Steam Prison - Place it so that it does not overlap any geysers you need to do, while also moving away from melee range such that the squad can still move around the boss.
 The arena reflects projectiles, which means that Distracting Throw cannot hit.
 There are situations where one Toxic has already been CCd and you are supposed to double drop when you get the arena.
 In those cases you can just go to the Toxic, Dispel, place the arena there, pick up and move to the second Toxic.
-This is fine if and only if the first Toxic has been CCd already, cause then the projectile reflects don’t matter (and you can simply outheal a few ticks on yourself from being inside the arena).
+This is fine if and only if the first Toxic has been CCd already, cause then the projectile reflects don’t matter and you can simply out-heal the arena damage.

 2.7 - I have a shard that I am supposed to drop, but I just got bubble!

-If you are Supposed to pick it up, but your buddy has not dropped it yet, you can call that they should free you on top of the geyser they need to Dispel.
+If you are supposed to pick up the shard, but your buddy has not dropped it yet, you can call that they should free you on top of the geyser they need to Dispel.

 Immediately call out that bubble is far away (and the direction if possible) and then use your movement skills if you have any available.
-In principle, the 2 bubbles should meet in the middle if both are far from each other.
+In principle, both bubbles should meet in the middle if they are far from each other.

 2.1 - I have to Dispel but another ranged player near me has a bubble!

-If you are holding the Bloodstone Shard and a ranged buddy next to you has the bubble, then just free them when you Dispel.
-Depending on the situation, you may have to just wait a couple of seconds until they are bubbled, and only then should you drop.
+If you are holding the Bloodstone Shard and a ranged buddy next to you has the bubble, then just free them when you Dispel your geyser.
+Depending on the situation, you may have to wait a couple of seconds until they are bubbled, and only then should you drop.
 Remember to spam your healing skills on top of yourself to negate the incoming damage from Bloodstone Saturation in case you already have a stack.

 At 40% of her HP, Ura transitions from Phase 2 to Phase 3.
 This interrupts her current skill cast, which similarly to bad CC timing, can lead to her using Propel.
 There isn’t much you can do to prevent this, as controlling DPS to phase at a good time is very difficult.
 However, try not to CC her shortly before or after the transition, as two interrupts in a short interval can increase the chance of her running out of attacks to use and then consequently using Propel.
 See preventing Propel for more information.